sgasilov/ez_ufo/readme.md

-<h1> EZUFO </h1>
+<h1> EZ-UFO </h1>

 <h2> Introduction </h2>

-Ezufo provides a graphical interface to the data reconstruction tools of the ufo-kit software package (https://github.com/ufo-kit).
+EZ-UFO provides a graphical interface to the data reconstruction tools of the ufo-kit software package (https://github.com/ufo-kit).
 It can be used to find the center of rotation and reconstruct X-ray microCT slices, to optimize reconstruction parameters,